andrico1234/a2k/packages/window/README.md

 # Window

+## a2k-window

-A draggable and closeable window that can be used to display content
+A draggable and closeable window that can be used to display content.

-## Usage
+### Usage

 1. Begin by installing with your favourite package manager: